Custom Attributes: Overview

 Viewing Detailed Information about Attributes

 You can view custom attributes from the detail pane.
-The detail pane organizes custom attributes by location.
+The detail pane organizes custom attributes by list view.
 Custom attributes specific to the current list view come first.
 After these custom attributes, you will see propagated attributes.

 By clicking on the icon highlighted in red, you can jump to the Custom Attributes section in the detail pane.